 This course is designed to offer participants the opportunity to demonstrate at least entry level mastery in the management, implementation and evaluation of an approved integrated communication project.
 The emphasis is on the application of IMC theory, principles, processes and techniques while implementing an actual communication project during the 13 weeks/3 months of the semester.
-During the semester, the students will monitor the progress of the project and make necessary revisions regarding the allocation of human, financial and other resources to ensure that the goals and objectives of the project will be met.
-Toward the end of the semester, a summative research evaluation exercise will be conducted to assess the success of the implementation.
+During the semester, the students will monitor the progress of the project and make necessary revisions regarding the allocation of human, financial and other resources to ensure that the goals and objectives of the project will be conducted to assess the success of the implementation.
 Because the project is being done as part of a programme in integrated communication planning, students must work in groups and the implemented project must incorporate aspects of public relations, advertising, marketing communication and other communication approaches.
-Students are advised to plan ahead so that proposals done as coursework in IMCC3601: Public Relations Lab; IMCC3701: Social Marketing Lab; or IMCC3801: Advertising Lab can now form the basis of an integrated communication project ready for implementation during this course.
+Students Lab; IMCC3701: Social Marketing Lab; or IMCC3801: Advertising Lab can now form the basis of an integrated communication project ready for implementation during this course.